Categorical E-Graphs for Lambda Calculi: Closed E-Hypergraphs

-The category of e-hypergraphs has coproducts, given by the disjoint union of e-hypergraphs, and an initial object given by the empty e-hypergraph.
-A concrete description of the pushout of two morphisms in this category is given in Appendix~\ref{sec:appendix:pushout}.
-Generally, the pushout of two e-hypergraph homomorphisms need not exist, but it does when certain technical conditions are satisfied.
-However, a pushout for the composition of two cospans with discrete feet always exists, as described below.
+The category of closed e-hypergraphs has coproducts, given by the disjoint union of closed e-hypergraphs, and an initial object given by the empty closed e-hypergraph.
+A concrete description of the pushout of two morphisms in this category is given in~\autoref{sec:appendix:pushout}.
+Generally, the pushout of two closed e-hypergraph homomorphisms need not exist, but it does when certain technical conditions are satisfied; in particular, a pushout for the composition of two cospans with discrete feet always exists.

-As in the case of $\catname{S}(\Sigma)$ and $\MdaCospans$, e-hypergraphs require interfaces in order to model string diagrams with dedicated inputs and outputs.
-Because string diagrams for closed semilattice-enriched symmetric monoidal categories are nested, containing substring diagrams inside e-boxes and lambda abstraction boxes, we need to account for the interfaces in these nested contexts as well.
-Nested inputs and outputs of a string diagram do not participate in composition of string diagrams, hence they need to be distinguished from the ones that participate in the composition.
-We thus propose \textit{extended} cospans of discrete e-hypergraphs and use the notation $n \setminus m$ to denote the discrete e-hypergraph with $n \setminus m$ vertices, in particular with the vertices of $m$ removed from $n$ when vertices of $m$ is a sub-e-hypergraph of $n$.
+As in the case of $\catname{S}(\Sigma)$ and $\MdaCospans$, closed e-hypergraphs require interfaces in order to model string diagrams with dedicated inputs and outputs.
+Because string diagrams for closed symmetric monoidal $\catname{SLat}$-categories are nested, containing substring diagrams inside e-class boxes and $\lambda$-abstraction boxes, we need to account for the interfaces in these nested contexts as well.
+Nested inputs and outputs of a string diagram do not participate in composition of string diagrams, hence they need to be distinguished from the ones which do.
+We thus propose \emph{extended} cospans of discrete closed e-hypergraphs and use the notation $n \setminus m$ to denote the discrete closed e-hypergraph with $n \setminus m$ vertices, in particular with the vertices of $m$ removed from $n$ when vertices of $m$ is a sub closed e-hypergraph of $n$.

-\begin{definition}[Category of e-hypergraphs with interfaces] The category of \textit{e-hypergraphs with extended interfaces} $\Ecospans$ has discrete \textit{ordered} e-hypergraphs as objects, with hom-sets $\Ecospans(n,m)$ consisting of isomorphism classes (defined below) of \textit{extended cospans}, defined as follows:
+\begin{definition}[Category of closed e-hypergraphs with interfaces] The category of closed e-hypergraphs with extended interfaces $\Ecospans$ has discrete \emph{ordered} closed e-hypergraphs as objects, with Hom sets $\Ecospans(n,m)$ consisting of isomorphism classes (\autoref{def:cospan-isomorphism}) of extended cospans, defined as: